symphonyoss/bot-unfurl/README.md

 from the runtime environment.

-Please refer to the [default `config.edn` file](https://github.com/symphonyoss/bot-unfurl/blob/master/resources/config.edn) for details on those environment variables.
+Please refer to the [default `config.edn` file](https://github.com/symphonyoss/bot-unfurl/blob/master/resources/config.edn) for details on using these environment variables.
+Their use is not described here.

 ### A Note on Security